InfuseAI/primehub-python-sdk/docs/CLI/admin/volumes.md

 ### get

-Get a dataset by name
+Get a volume by name

 ```
-primehub admin datasets get <name>
+primehub admin volumes get <name>
 ```

-* name: the name of a dataset
+* name: the name of a volume